jts272/pp1-happy-bees-cafe/README.md

 - [Jimdo Blog](https://www.jimdo.com/blog/optimize-website-images-for-better-design-seo/) - A blog for web optimization.
 I found the linked example regarding images helpful
 - [Grace McKenna](https://github.com/gracemcken) - For letting me know that mobile-first design, grid, flexbox and Lighthouse were things that existed :pray:
 - [Kera Cudmore](https://github.com/kera-cudmore) and [YatechDev](https://github.com/YatechDev) for their advice and inspiration on robust documentation :+1:

+## Closing Words

+It has been a highly rewarding experience to create this web application.
+I enjoyed the challenge of creating something inspired by a real local business, which gave me the inspiration to aim for real-world usage standards.

+Although every line of code is my own, I still feel that coding is a highly collaborative discipline.
+No singular person knows everything and there is always more to discover.
+I have thoroughly enjoyed researching how to transfer my ideas to the screen for the world to see.
+Having a cohort of fellow code students available through Slack has created the perfect environment for sharing ideas and striving to create good work.

+I will continue to follow my principles of CARE.
+I want to be part of making the web more accessible to all.
+I look forward to the new technologies I will learn and how to apply them in the future!

 [Return to top](https://github.com/jts272/pp1-happy-bees-cafe#)